Comprehensive Review Real Customer Analysis

 Quality and Durability

-If I had to bet money on a shoe lasting 500 miles, I’d put my chips on the 860v12.
-The praise for durability is high, likely hovering around the 90% mark based on the sentiment.
-The thick blown rubber outsole just refuses to wear down quickly.
+If I had to bet on a shoe lasting 500 miles, I’d put my chips on the 860v12.
+Praise for durability is strong, and the thick blown rubber outsole tends to hold up for a long time.

 However, no shoe is perfect.
 We have to talk about the "dead" feel.
 Some runners report that while the shoe physically holds together, the midsole foam can start to feel a bit compressed or "dead" after long runs (8+ miles) or after hitting the 300-mile mark.
 The materials are durable, but the feeling of pop might fade before the rubber does.